 If you struggle with chronic plantar fasciitis, treating your heel pain is probably a daily concern.
-Unfortunately, most people work full time and find it difficult to make the time to relieve their painful symptoms.
+Unfortunately, most people work full time and find it challenging to make the time to relieve their painful symptoms.

 Plantar fasciitis causes inflammation to the band of tissue connecting your heel bone to your toes and is the most common cause of heel pain.
-Left untreated, chronic pain can get in the way of your daily activities.
+Left untreated, chronic pain can impact your ability to continue with your daily activities.

 Your first line of defense with plantar fasciitis is to use proper foot support, which means finding the best shoes or even orthotics that provide adequate support.
 Here are a few tips on what you should wear: